ThomasASmith/Furvela_Entomology/R-code/README.md

-# Furvela_Entomology
+# Furvela_Entomology\R-code
-Data and code from malaria entomology studies in Furvela, Mozambique
+Code for analysing malaria entomology studies in Furvela, Mozambique

 calling_script.r contains calls to the different R programs to implement each part of the analysis.
 The commenting within the code together with the manuscript